-The national objective of this Program is to benefit low- to moderate-income (LMI) populations (below eighty percent (80%) Area Median Family Income (AMFI) according to the HUD Modified Income Limits for CDBG-DR Puerto Rico).
-24 C.F.R. § 570.483(b)(3).
-The objective will be realized when each Project is affordable to, and occupied by, at least fifty one percent (51%) LMI households, as defined by the adjusted income limits for Puerto Rico.7
+The National Objective of this Program is to benefit low- to moderate-income (LMI) populations (below eighty percent (80%) Area Median Family Income (AMFI) according to the HUD Modified Income Limits for CDBG-DR Puerto Rico).
+10 The objective will be met when each Project is affordable to, and occupied by, at least fifty one percent (51%) LMI households, as defined by the adjusted income limits for Puerto Rico.
+11